 When your diabetes is not controlled properly and your blood sugar stays too high for a long time, it can damage blood vessels and nerves.
 This damage can affect many of the organ systems in your body and can raise your risk of complications, such as:

-The good news is that it is possible to reduce the risk of complications of diabetes through careful management of your overall blood glucose, blood pressure and cholesterol.
+The good news is that it is possible to help reduce the risk of complications of diabetes through careful management of your blood sugar, blood pressure and cholesterol.

 To help reduce your risk of diabetes-related complications, talk with your diabetes healthcare team (primary care provider, endocrinologist and/or diabetes educator) about how to manage your ABCs – A1C, Blood pressure and Cholesterol.